Portal Effects in Blender

 Why scale the Normal vector by a negative amount?
 Because the view direction is in the opposite direction of the plane's normal.
 If we used a positive amount, the view would then be looking backward thru the portal plane and would see nothing.

+Switch to the 3D viewport and set the Viewport Shading mode to "Render".
 You should now have a fully functional portal view.
 Aim the one plane in some direction and see what it's looking at in the other.
 Scale or rotate one of them.
 See the magic!
 Actually, it would help if you had something to look at.
 Load a background HDRI or scatter your scene with miscellaneous objects.

 PART THREE: Making objects teleport through the portal.